 When you finish the Circuit, you will come back to the Welcome Center and wait for the Hotel hiker shuttle to take you back to the Laguna Amarga entrance.
 We had tickets for the 1:30 pm Bus-Sur bus from Torres del Paine to Puerto Natales, so we grabbed the first afternoon shuttle at 1 pm.
 I would advise booking an early afternoon bus ticket back to Puerto Natales (between 1:30-3:00 pm), because you will likely finish your hike early on the last day and will not want to wait around for your bus.

-Clothes: When backpacking in Patagonia, you need to be prepared for all types of weather.
+When backpacking in Patagonia, you need to be prepared for all types of weather.
 We hiked right at the start of Summer and encountered rain, sleet, snow, beautiful sunshine, howling winds, and cold nights.
-I am not going to go over a full packing list (many other sites have these), but will just highlight the essentials.
 The most important thing is to bring two sets of clothing – one set of hiking clothes and one set of dry, warm clothes for camp.
-For your hiking clothes you will want:

 - fast drying synthetic hiking pants (prAna Zion Pants)

 - a quick drying long sleeve hiking shirt (Columbia Silver Ridge L/S Shirt)